Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 - The Mean Green have covered the spread twice this season when underdogs by 10.5 points or more (in four chances).

-- North Texas' games this season have hit the over one time in four opportunities (25%).
+- North Texas' games this year have hit the over on one of four set point totals (25%).

-- When North Texas puts up more than 22.8 points, it is 1-0 against the spread and 1-1 overall.
+- North Texas is 1-0 against the spread and 1-1 overall when the team puts up more than 22.8 points.

-- In games that North Texas churns out more than 388.7 yards, the team is 1-1 against the spread and 1-2 overall.
+- When North Texas totals more than 388.7 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Mean Green have nine giveaways this season, while the Thundering Herd have 11 takeaways .